Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Stochastic Prediction Equilibrium

-We assume that all particles of commodity~$i$ carry out the same experiment independently of each other and, thus, among all particles of commodity~$i$ entering node $v$, the proportion of arriving particles of that commodity perceiving the set $M$ as the set of active outgoing edges at time $\theta$ is exactly $\pi_{v,M,i}(\theta,f)$.
-Let $\mathcal E$ denote the set of all pairs $(M, e)$ of the form $M\subseteq \edgesFrom{v}$ and $e\in M$ for any $v\in V$.
+We assume that all particles of commodity~$i$ carry out the same experiment independently of each other and, thus, among all particles of commodity~$i$ entering node $v$, the proportion of particles of that commodity perceiving the set $M$ as the set of active outgoing edges \revMinor{of $v$} at time $\theta$ is exactly $\pi_{v,M,i}(\theta,f)$.
+For this proportion of flow, any choice of edge in $M$ is an optimal choice (as in the perception of these infinitesimal agents, all edges in $M$ lie on a shortest $v$-$d_i$-path).
+Thus, any partition $(r_{M,e,i})_{e\in M} \subset \IRnn^M$ of $\pi_{v,M,i}(\theta, f)$ into the edges in $M$ is a valid ``subrouting'' for the proportion $\pi_{v,M,i}(\theta, f)$; here, $r_{M,e,i}$ is the share of the particles entering node $v$ that perceive $M$ as their set of active edges and choose the edge $e$ as their next edge.
+Summing over all these subroutings, yields the overall flow split.
+More precisely, let $\mathcal E$ denote the set of all pairs $(M, e)$ of the form $M\subseteq \edgesFrom{v}$ and $e\in M$ for any $v\in V$.
 We can then define the following routing operator

-Here, $r_{M,e,i}$ is the share of the particles entering node $v$ that perceive $M$ as their set of active edges and choose the edge $e$ as their next edge.

-\begin{definition} A \emph{stochastic prediction equilibrium (SPE)} until time $\horizon$ is a flow that is coherent (until $\horizon$) with respect to a given physical model $\EdgeLoading$ and the routing operator in \eqref{eq:stochastic-routing-operator}. \end{definition}
+\begin{definition}[SPE] Given probability measures $\Prob_i$ over prediction functions $\hat C$, a \emph{stochastic prediction equilibrium (SPE)} until time $\horizon$ is a flow that is coherent (until $\horizon$) with respect to a given \revMinor{edge loading operator} $\EdgeLoading$ and the routing operator in \eqref{eq:stochastic-routing-operator}. \end{definition}